-Each PubCo Class A Ordinary Share shall entitle the holder thereof to one vote on all matters subject to a poll vote at general meetings of PubCo, and each Class B Ordinary Share shall entitle the holder thereof to ten votes on all matters subject to a poll vote at general meetings of PubCo, and each PubCo Preference Share shall entitle the holder thereof to a number of votes equal to the number of PubCo Class A Ordinary Shares (rounded down to the nearest whole number) into which such PubCo Preference Share is convertible pursuant to the PubCo Articles.
-Our PubCo Class A Ordinary Shares, PubCo Class B Ordinary Shares and PubCo Preference Shares vote together as a single class on all matters submitted to a vote of our shareholders, except as may otherwise be required by law, or otherwise agreed in the PubCo Articles.
+Each Class A Ordinary Share shall entitle the holder thereof to one vote on all matters subject to a poll vote at our general meetings, and each Class B Ordinary Share shall entitle the holder thereof to ten votes on all matters subject to a poll vote at our general meetings, and each Preference Share shall entitle the holder thereof to a number of votes equal to the number of Class A Ordinary Shares (rounded down to the nearest whole number) into which such Preference Share is convertible pursuant to the Articles.
+Our Class A Ordinary Shares, Class B Ordinary Shares and Preference Shares vote together as a single class on all matters submitted to a vote of our shareholders, except as may otherwise be required by law, or otherwise agreed in the Articles.

-No shareholder shall be entitled to vote at any general meeting of PubCo unless all calls, if any, or other sums presently payable by him in respect of shares carrying the right to vote held by him have been paid.
+No shareholder shall be entitled to vote at any general meeting unless all calls, if any, or other sums presently payable by him in respect of shares carrying the right to vote held by him have been paid.
 On a poll, votes may be given either personally or by proxy.

 An ordinary resolution to be passed at a meeting by the shareholders requires the affirmative vote of a simple majority of the votes attaching to the shares cast at a meeting.
 A special resolution requires the affirmative vote of no less than two-thirds of the votes attaching to the shares cast at a meeting.
 Both ordinary resolutions and special resolutions may also be passed by a unanimous written resolution signed by all members entitled to vote.
-A special resolution is required to:

-- amend the PubCo Articles; - register PubCo by way of continuation in a jurisdiction outside the Cayman Islands; - merge or consolidate PubCo by way of a Cayman Islands statutory merger or consolidation; - reduce PubCo's share capital or any capital redemption reserve in any manner authorized by law; - change PubCo's name; - appoint an inspector to examine the affairs of PubCo; - recall a liquidation of PubCo; or - wind up PubCo voluntarily (provided that, if PubCo is unable to pay its debts as they fall due, it may be wound up voluntarily by an ordinary resolution of the shareholders).
+A special resolution is required to: amend the Articles; register by way of a continuation in a jurisdiction outside the Cayman Islands; merge or consolidate by way of a Cayman Islands statutory merger or consolidation; reduce our share capital or any capital redemption reserve in any manner authorized by law; change our company's name; appoint an inspector to examine our affairs; recall a liquidation; or wind up voluntarily (provided that, if we are unable to pay our debts as they fall due, we may be wound up voluntarily by an ordinary resolution of the shareholders).